ArslanAmeer/Ui-Component-Dev-Loader/Readme.md

 ## A Dev Feel (Coding) Pre-Loader 🕶 Inspired by Vs Code! 🎭

 ### Dev Pre Loader made with HTML5 & CSS3 only 👍👌 .
+Used CSS Variables & CSS Animation (Keyframes)

 Basic Simple and Easy To Use. 😎

 ## DEMO😍: